zramsay/eris-cli/docs/tutorials/getting-started.md

 Now, we're all ready to make a chain.

-## Step 2.a.2.
+### Step 2.a.2.
 Make the genesis.json

-//// JESUS h. krist this shit is old
 Before we begin, we should quickly talk through the various files which are needed to run an eris chain.
-When you ran `eris init` during the [getting started](/docs/tutorials/getting-started/) step, eris created a folder called `~/.eris/chains/default` on your host's hard drive.
+When you ran `eris init` during the [getting started](/tutorials/getting-started/) step, eris created a folder called `~/.eris/chains/default` on your host's hard drive.
 This is to hold the default files for using eris chains.
 There are a few primary files used by eris chains:

 1. the chain definition file for Eris chains is called `config.toml` and is located in your `~/.eris/chains/<your_chain>` directory.
 2. the `genesis.json` which tells Eris chains how it should configure itself at the beginning of the chain (or, its genesis state)